triblatron/dagui/README.md

 * Simple to integrate by rendering textured triangles
   * OpenGL for simplicity
   * Vulkan for performance
-* Simple Lua-based persistent format not xml or javascript
-  * Allow widget callbacks in Lua
 * Support push buttons
   * default control
   * click event handler